-- 1. Patron complains about a book (or other materials). - 2.
-Employee explains that books are selected according to criteria specified in the Book Selection Policy. - 3.
-If patron persists, employee should at this point refer the matter to the Department head - 4.
-The Department head should explain to patron that it is our policy to allow individuals to accept or reject materials for themselves but not to impose their judgment upon others. - If the objection is that children will have access to inappropriate material, explain that the responsibility for screening what children read is the parents', not the library's. - 5.
-If patron still persists, offer him a copy of our Materials Selection Policy and a patron's Comment form and explain that this needs to be completed in order to proceed further with the matter.
-Explain that this aids the librarian in understanding the specifics of the complaint and in reviewing the material in question. - 6.
+- 1. The patron must be an active NMCPLS library patron living or owning property within our service area. - 2.
+Patron complains about a book (or other materials). - 3.
+Employee explains that books are selected according to criteria specified in the Book Selection Policy. - 4.
+If patron persists, employee should at this point refer the matter to the Department - 5.
+The Department head should explain to patron that it is our policy to allow individuals to accept or reject materials for themselves but not to impose their judgment upon others. - If the objection is that children will have access to inappropriate material, explain that the responsibility for screening what children read is the parents', not the library's. - 6.
+If patron still persists, offer him a copy of our Materials Selection Policy and a patron's Comment form explaining the form should be completed by hand in order to proceed further with the matter.
+Explain that this aids the librarian in understanding the specifics of the complaint and in reviewing the material in question. - 7.
 The Department Head will, upon receiving a comment form, decide whether or not to proceed further with the complaint.
 For example, if the form is only partially completed, or hastily done, etc., the Department Head may simply file it away until and unless the patron complains further.
 If it is a thoughtful, complete

-- comment, the Department Head should review the work in question to be sure it does comply with our selection criteria. - 7.
+- comment, the Department Head should review the work in question to be sure it does comply with our selection criteria. - 8.
 The Department Head will advise the Director of the action taken, whether filed away or followed up.

-8. If the patron follows up on the action taken and disagrees with it, he should then - be referred to the Director.
+9. If the patron follows up on the action taken and disagrees with it, he should then - be referred to the Director.